Skip to content

 Instead, use descriptive titles.

 Darwin is designed around project containers — not mixed folders.
+When a different approved direction needs to preserve a separate history, use revisions or request-driven follow-up rather than silent overwrite.

 Plans, drawings, specs, and RFQs help contextualize your modules and inputs.